Assenti/todos_backend/README.md

-# REST API for Todos web app on Go lang
+# REST API for Personal Planner ver.
+2.0 web app (written on Go lang)

 > Used technologies: IRIS web framework with MySQL DB (with GORM)